wp-plugins/editorial-calendar/readme.txt

 <a href="http://www.disruptiveconversations.com/2010/09/brogan-is-right-the-editorial-calendar-wordpress-plugin-truly-rocks.html">Brogan is right - the "Editorial Calendar" WordPress plugin truly rocks!</a> by <a href="http://www.danyork.com/">Dan York</a>

+<a href="http://www.socialbrandingblog.com/637/editorial-calendar-plugin-for-wordpress/">Editorial Calendar Plugin for WordPress</a> by <a href="http://www.socialbrandingblog.com/">Steve Campbell</a>

 <a href="http://chrisg.org/drag-and-drop-post-scheduling-with-the-editorial-calendar-wordpress-plugin/">Drag and Drop Post Scheduling with the Editorial Calendar WordPress plugin</a> by <a href="http://chrisg.org/">Chris Garrett</a>

 <a href="http://theincidentaleconomist.com/wordpress-plug-in-plug-editorial-calendar/">WordPress Plug-In Plug: Editorial Calendar</a> on <a href="http://theincidentaleconomist.com/">The Incidental Economist</a>